ELAI-Dev-Works/ELAI-DevKit/README.md

     *   `dist[!packer]` — Ignored only by the Project Text Packer.
     *   `build [!git][!packer]` — Ignored for Git commits and the Packer, but included in standard ZIP backups.

+### Automated Backup System & Restoration
+To protect your project from AI hallucinations, logical errors, or bad syntax, DevPatcher includes an automated backup system that triggers *before* any patch is applied.
+*   **.zip Backups:** Archives your project folder and saves it in the **parent directory** of your project (e.g., `../ProjectName_backup_2026-04-23_10-15.zip`).
+Saving outside the project folder prevents nested backup loops and keeps your workspace clean.
+*   **Git Commits:** If enabled, it automatically initializes a Git repository (if one doesn't exist) and creates a commit of your current working tree before applying changes.
+*   **Restoration:** You can restore previous states directly from the DevPatcher "Quick Settings" panel.
+The system supports "Only Changes" mode (rolling back only the specific files the patch modified) or "Full Replace" mode (extracting the entire ZIP archive over your directory).

 ### Extensions & Modularity
 The toolkit is highly modular.
 Core features (like the Dev Patcher, Project Launcher, and Text Packer) are actually built as extensions.
 *   You can enable, disable, and configure extensions via the **Extensions Manager** (accessible from the main Launch screen).